qtnc/swan/docs/stdlib.md

 - static Map.of(entries...): construct a map from a serie of entries.
 Each entry must be an iterable with two elements, for example a 2-tuple.
 - clear: remove all items from the map
-- flipped: return a map where keys become values and values become keys.
-- getOrCompute(key, func): return this[key] if it is present in the map; otherwise, compute func(key) and store it in the map before returning it.
 - iterator: return an iterator to iterate through (key, value) pairs of the map.
 The entries are iterated in an unspecified order.
-- keys: return an iterable sequence enumerating all existing keys
 - length: return the number of key/value pairs present in the map
 - remove(...keys): remove one or more keys from the map
 - reserve(capacity): prepare the collection to contain at least the given number of elements by allocating memory in advance.
 - toString: return a string like "{a: 1, b: 2, c: 3, d: 4}"

+## Mapping: is Iterable
+The Mapping class represent the parent of all mappable types, i.e. structures that hold a mapping of key/value pairs.
+Map and Dictionary are Mappable.

+- flipped: return a map where keys become values and values become keys.
+- get(key, func): return this[key] if it is present in the map; otherwise, compute func(key) and store it in the map before returning it.
+- keys: return an iterable sequence enumerating all existing keys
+- set(key, value, merger): assign `this[key]=value` if it isn't yet present in the map; otherwise, assign `this[key]=merger(oldValue, value)`; in any case, return the value previously associated to the key.
 - values: return an iterable sequence enumerating all values

 ## Null: is Object